-Are you missing notifications for new texts on your iPhone?
+Are Messages notifications not working properly?
+Is your iPhone randomly failing to alert you when a new iMessage or SMS lands in?
 That’s because of an annoying iOS 14.2 bug, that causes alerts in Messages not to work as expected.
-This stock iOS app seems to only randomly show notifications for incoming messages.
 Some texts are announced as usual with a sound and a Lock Screen or banner notification, while others are delivered quietly.

 When notifications aren’t working, the red Messages badge is missing too.
 I’m talking about the red number, that hovers in the top-right corner of the Messages icon, to signal that one ore more unread texts are available.
 The issue occurs for both iMessages and regular SMS texts.